When it comes to earning a college degree, the greatest obstacle can be the funds to do so.

 Young Jr., Henry C. Intellectual Property Law Scholarship Fund

-The Henry C. Young Jr. Intellectual Property Law Scholarship Fund was established in 2009 to provide financial assistance to a student enrolled in The University of Akron School of Law who has undertaken study in the field of intellectual property law.
-Mr. Young's vision in creating this fund is to promote academic excellence.
-The goal is to challenge and prepare in the best possible manner the student for the practice of intellectual property law.
+The Henry C. Young Jr. Intellectual Property Law Endowed Scholarship was established by Henry C. Young Jr. in 2009 and revised in 2010 and 2016.
+The scholarship provides financial assistance to a student enrolled in The University of Akron School of Law who is studying in the field of intellectual property law.
+Henry C. Young Jr.’s vision in creating the scholarship is to promote academic excellence.
+The goal is to challenge and prepare the student, in the best possible manner, for the practice of intellectual property law.

 Note for students interested in applying for a scholarship: The Department of Development at The University of Akron does not accept applications for, or distribute, scholarships.